franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 Processes involving signing with private keys:

 - application transactions and common usage: token transfers, smart contract interactions, etc...
-- governance: submiting and voting for proposals.
+- governance: submitting and voting for proposals.
 - consensus: proposing and voting for new blocks.

 Tendermint adopted [zip215](https://zips.z.cash/zip-0215) for verification of ed25519 signatures.